-Step 6: Calculate each fuel's CH_4 and N_2O emissions, if any, and convert to metric tons.
-If your fuel consumption is expressed in MMBtu, calculate CH_4 emissions using Equation 5.g and N_2O emissions using Equation 5.h.
-If fuel consumption is expressed in mass units, use Equation 5.i and Equation 5.j.
+Step 6.
+Calculate each fuel's CH4 and N2O emissions, if any, and convert to metric tons If your fuel consumption is expressed in MMBtu, calculate CH4 emissions using Equation 5g and N2O emissions using Equation 5h.
+If fuel consumption is expressed in mass units, use Equation 5i and 5j.

-Note that if non-CO2 gases are de minimis after they are converted to CO_2e and metric tons, you must still disclose them as de minimis in CARROT and the PUP Report.
-Also, you are encouraged, but not required to report non-CO2 emissions until your fourth calendar year of reporting to the California Registry.
+Note: if non-CO2 gases are de minimis after they are converted to CO2e and metric tons, you may choose to not report them to the Registry.
+Also, you are encouraged, but not required to report non-CO2 emissions until your fourth calendar year of reporting to the Registry.